 If there is any violation of these conditions, the offender can lose their freedom, go to jail, or pay a hefty fine.

 Substance abuse is often linked to criminal activities, and this is why a person on probation is often required to undergo probation drug testing.
 Testing takes place several times during probation, and they’re all done at random.
 Not knowing when they’ll be tested can motivate a person on probation to avoid taking drugs and alcohol altogether.

 Urine testing is the most commonly used probation drug testing method.
 It has the lowest cost among other drug tests, and urine sample collection is fast and non-intrusive.
 Urine is also highly concentrated and retains traces of substances and their metabolites anywhere from one to seven days.

 Probation drug testing may also include hair follicle testing.
 As urine has a short substance retention period, it cannot show if a person is a habitual user of certain drugs.
-Hair follicles, on the other hand, can retain traces of drugs for up to nine months and are therefore good indicators of prolonged and habitual drug use.
+On the other hand, hair follicles can retain traces of drugs for up to nine months and are therefore good indicators of prolonged and habitual drug use.
 In most cases, hair follicle testing is done only when a person does not pass a urine test.

 In contrast to urine, however, hair follicles cannot detect recent drug use.
 It takes around 5 to 7 days before drug substances can be accurately tested.